Survive The Onset

 He raised his bottle.
 Tony raised his in return.

 Memo was quieter than the others, content to sit back and watch.
 He’d always been the observer.
-But Tony caught him watching Michael with something unreadable in his expression.

 Tony sat down beside him.